Image of the Wellington Heritage Festival logo and text saying Wellington Heritage Festival

 We act as a platform to promote events set up by individuals, organisations, and communities.
 All festival events are run by these groups, and our role is to highlight their efforts through our website, social media promotion, press coverage, and more.

-Before the festival starts, our team will work with event hosts to plan and organise their offerings.
+Before the festival starts, our team will work with Event Hosts to plan and organise their offerings.

 Becoming an event host is FREE; the best price!